-Leipzig exceeds all expectations on my first visit just after New Year.
-In my memory it was a grey industrial town during the GDR, where lignite created a depressing atmosphere.
+Leipzig exceeded all expectations on my first visit shortly after the New Year.
+In my memory, it was a grey industrial city during the GDR, where brown coal created an oppressive atmosphere.

-The story of lignite is also true, but the excavated holes in the landscape have been filled with water and south of Leipzig and are now called Leipziger Neuseenland.
+The history of lignite is true, but the holes dug in the landscape were filled with water south of Leipzig and are now called Leipziger Neuseenland.

-In the 19th century it was a fast-growing city, around 1900 even the richest city in Germany and you can see that in its architecture.
+It was a fast-growing city in the 19th century, even the richest city in Germany around 1900, and you can see that in its architecture.
 The young, progressive population creates an energetic atmosphere in the city.
-Life there is cheaper than Berlin, Amsterdam or other cities, which suffer the negative effects of gentrification and exorbitant rent increases and speculation.
+Life there is cheaper than in Berlin, Amsterdam or other cities suffering from the negative effects of gentrification and exorbitant rent increases and speculation.

-Neighbourhoods such as Connewitz and Plagwitz are loved for their lively nightlife Wächter- und Ausbauhäuser
+Neighbourhoods like Connewitz and Plagwitz are popular for their lively nightlife Wächter- und Ausbauhäuser.

 Leipzig as a cycling city

-The bike is ideal for exploring the area and in Germany Leipzig is one of the most bike-friendly cities.
-The ADFC organises an annual Fahrrad Klima Test and Leipzig took part in the Fahrrad Klima Test 2018.
-Compared to the Netherlands or Belgium there is still a lot of work to be done on bike paths and especially safety.
+The bicycle is ideal for exploring the area, and in Germany Leipzig is one of the most bicycle-friendly cities.
+The ADFC organises an annual cycling climate test and Leipzig took part in the 2018 cycling climate test.
+Compared to the Netherlands or Belgium, Leipzig still has a lot to do in terms of cycle paths and especially safety.
 So #MehrPlatzFürsRad: starting with the ring around the city centre

 Corona could have led to 40% less car traffic in German cities.
 At the same time, rbb|24 counted more cyclists in Berlin at the weekend because people were working from home during the week.
 Berlin was in the news with pop-up bike lanes in the German capital for #MehrPlatzFürMenschen.